There are now seven girls flag football teams in the Herald-News area. Here’s an in-depth look at what to expect this season.

 Key newcomers: Haylen Nguyen, sr., ATH; Kassiah Purnell, sr., ATH; Jaylin Milano, sr., QB/RB; Tonica Williams, sr., ATH; Veronica Sawyer, so., DEF; Swara Patel, fr., ATH; Bri’ari Strong, fr., ATH; Carmen Bedford, fr., ATH; Kennedy Creighton, fr., ATH; Mia Perez, fr., ATH; Emanwosa Osazuwa, fr., ATH; Makayla Stengele, fr., ATH

 Worth noting: After having 30 girls show up for summer camp, the Bengals had 65 show up the first week of tryouts, showing the increased enthusiasm.
 McNichols said the coaching staff feels this group can compete right away.
 Nguyen and Purnell are multi-sport athletes and can play both sides of the ball.
 Milano is a true dual threat with great athletic skills.
 Williams is a standout track star and has already earned the nickname “The Mustang” with her speed in the open field.
 Sawyer is young, but McNichols called her the team’s best flag puller.
-The rest of the team is still coming together with high expectations for year one.
+The rest of the team is still coming together with high expectations for their first season.

 Romeoville